-Under this option, teachers who are not expected to teach summer school, would be encouraged to defer jury duty service until the summer when regular school is not in session.
-Use of per diem substitutes during the school year would decline, producing savings for the education department.
-Despite the well-publicized use of teachers from the Absent Teacher Reserve-the ATR pool-for temporary assignments, schools continue to use and pay for per-diem substitutes.
-In the 2013-2014 school year, school budgets included \$100 million for per-diem teacher absence coverage.
+Under this option, teachers who are not expected to teach summer school would be encouraged to defer jury duty service until the summer when regular school is not in session.
+Use of per diem substitutes would decline, producing savings for the education department.
+Despite the well-publicized use of teachers from the Absent Teacher Reserve -the ATR pool-or rotational assignments, schools continue to use and pay for per diem substitutes.
+In the 2014-2015 school year, school budgets included \$103 million for per diem teacher absence coverage.

 Over the course of one year 600,000 people serve jury duty in New York.
 On any given day, civil and criminal courts in Manhattan alone require anywhere between 1,800 to 2,000 jurors.
-In the Department of Education, time away on jury duty has special classification as a nonattendance day even though it is an excusable absence.
+In the Department of Education, time away on jury duty has special classification as a nonattendance day although it is an excusable absence.
 The Department of Education is required to cover every teacher absence with an appropriate substitute.
 Under current law any person who is summoned to serve as a juror has the right to be absent from work.
 Under current collective bargaining agreements, teachers who are required to serve jury duty receive full salary during the period of their service, and are required to remit an amount equal to the compensation paid to them for jury duty.
 If service is performed over the summer, jury duty checks may be kept if employees are not working.

-In school years 2008-2009 through 2011-2012, an average of about 15,000 teacher absences a year occurred due to jury service.
-If this number of teachers were called for service each year but deferred to the summer, the reduction in substitute teacher costs would yield average annual savings of \$2.3 million, based on the current per diem rate of \$155 per day
+In school years 2009-2010 through 2013-2014, an average of about 15,000 teacher absences a year occurred due to jury service.
+If this number of teachers were called for service each year but deferred to the summer, the reduction in substitute teacher costs would yield average annual savings of \$3.4 million, based on the current per diem rate of \$163 per day.

 PROPONENTS MIGHT ARGUE that above and beyond financial savings, the greatest benefit is for the school children who would no longer lose three days of instruction while the classroom teacher is at the court house.
-The education department's own substitute teacher handbook points out that, especially for short term substitutes, time will be spent establishing authority in addition to actual instruction.
+The education department's own substitute teacher handbook points out that, especially for short-term substitutes, time will be spent on establishing authority in addition to actual instruction.
 Moreover, many schools have difficulty getting substitute teachers outside of the ATR pool to come in.
-Jury duty absences add to the work load on school administrators and other school based staff as they attempt to work out class coverage issues.

-OPPONENTS MIGHT ARGUE that teachers need to be able to fully relax and re-charge during the summer "off" months.
+Jury duty absences may place avoidable stress on school administrators and other school based staff as they attempt to work out class coverage issues.
+OPPONENTS MIGHT ARGUE that teachers need to be able to fully relax and recharge during the summer "off" months.
 Deferral of jury duty might otherwise hinder well laid out family vacation plans.
 Opponents could also argue that the policy would unfairly play one form of civil service against another, encouraging others to defer.
 Given the size of the education department's teaching force, it is also possible that deferral of all teacher jury service to the summer could result in concentrations of teachers in the jury pools in July and August.

-Establish a Four-Day Workweek For Some City Employees
+OPTION: Establish a Four-Day Workweek For Some City Employees

 Most of the city's civilian employees work seven hours a day for five days-a total of 35 hours-each week.
-Under this proposal, city employees in certain agencies would work nine hours a day for four days (a total of 36 hours) each week with no additional compensation, which in turn would result in an increase in productivity per employee.
+Under this proposal, city employees in certain agencies would work nine hours a day for four days (a total of 36 hours) each week with no additional compensation, which, in turn, would result in an increase in productivity per employee.
 As a result, the city would be able to accomplish a reduction in staffing without decreased output, thereby generating savings.